-During the last 12 seasons, Brands has helped Iowa to two NCAA and four Big Ten team titles, crowning nine NCAA champions, 72 All-Americans, 17 Big Ten champions and 105 academic All-Big Ten honorees.
-Iowa owns a 186-17-1 dual record since Brands returned to the staff in 2008.
+During the last 15 seasons, Brands has helped Iowa win three NCAA and five Big Ten team titles, crowning 10 NCAA champions, 90 All-Americans, 24 Big Ten champions and 146 Academic All-Big Ten honorees.
+Iowa owns a 220-19-1 dual record since Brands returned to the staff in 2008-09.

 Since returning to campus, Iowa set school records for longest dual unbeaten (84) and winning streaks (69), longest dual road unbeaten (51) and winning streaks (44), most Carver-Hawkeye Arena victories (11) and most dual shutouts (8).
 Iowa also made another entry in the record books, setting the national collegiate dual meet attendance record of 42,287 when it defeated top-ranked Oklahoma State on Nov.
 14, 2015, at Kinnick Stadium in the Grapple on the Gridiron.

 Brands rejoined the Hawkeye staff in 2008 after a three-year stint (2005-08) as USA Wrestling’s National Freestyle Resident Coach in Colorado Springs, Colorado.
 During his tenure, Brands worked with 2008 U.S. Olympic freestyle gold medalist Henry Cejudo and 2006 World champion Bill Zadick.

 He has coached the Hawkeye Wrestling Club since returning to campus, and in 2014, he was named USA Wrestling’s Terry McCann Freestyle Coach of the Year.